andiazmo/Mutant/README.md

 # Diagonal Sequences
 To find the diagonal sequences, the character arrangement was traversed and the corresponding positions of the diagonal were validated if it met the requirement

+# Run the api
+from postman with the url http://mutantapp-env.eba-uwm9ppen.us-east-2.elasticbeanstalk.com/mutant/, with a POST request, start a json with the following format:
+{
+"dna": ["AGGCGA", "CAGTGC", "TTAGGT", "AGAAGG", "CCCTTA", "TCACTG"] }